EdDataScienceEES/tutorial-Stead-James/index.md

     length(unique(occurences$sample_id))

-this gives us a value of 22,760, fewer than the 23,742 observations in spatial_data, confirming that there must be some IDs that exist in spatial_data but not in occurences.
+this gives us a value of 22,760, fewer than the 23,742 observations in spatial_data... so there must be some observations (aka IDs in our case) that exist in spatial_data but not in occurences.

 ![image](https://github.com/user-attachments/assets/62b3d22a-360b-4e6a-9fa8-b0a5f8c239d5)